ahm4dd/SecureLoginAndRegistration/README.md

 This report summarizes the key features of the provided C# WinForms application, which implements a secure login and registration system.

+**NOTE: The database files were sent to the instructor via Classroom**

 ## Table of Contents

 1. [User Registration](#user-registration)